foliveiracamara/foliveiracamara/README.md

 ### Hi there 🖖
-## I'm Felipe and i'm currently doing a software engineering intership at Red Ventures
+## I'm Felipe and i'm currently doing a software engineering internship at Red Ventures